KevinLADLee/neupan_ros2/src/ddr_minimal_sim/README.md

 - **2D Laser Scanner**: Ray-casting based laser simulation with noise modeling
 - **Flexible Environments**: YAML-based scenario configuration system
 - **Visualization**: Real-time RViz markers and occupancy grid publishing

-This simulator is part of the [NeuPAN ROS2 Workspace](../../README.md) and serves as the recommended testing platform for the NeuPAN navigation planner.

 ## Features